jaredbwasserman/drift/Drift/README.md

 1. Add support for more frame types like containers or unit frames
 1. Make it work for world map and any other frames missing
 1. Disable limit of 2 frames if possible
+1. Right click to lock/reset/hide (should be able to right-click on handle too)